andrecaiado/spring-boot-security-auth/README.md

         .orElseThrow(() -> new UsernameNotFoundException("Username not found: " + username));
 }
 ```
+The user returned by the `UserDetailsService` is wrapped in a `SecurityUser` object that implements the `UserDetails` interface from Spring Security.

-## User entity and SecurityUser class
+### User entity and SecurityUser class

-The `User` entity is used to store the user details in the database using Spring Data JPA.
+The `User` entity ([User.java](src%2Fmain%2Fjava%2Fcom%2Fexample%2Fspringbootsecurityauth%2Fentity%2FUser.java)) is used to store the user details in the database using Spring Data JPA.

-The `SecurityUser` class is used to retrieve the user details from the database and provide them to the `AuthenticationManager`.
+The `SecurityUser` ([SecurityUser.java](src%2Fmain%2Fjava%2Fcom%2Fexample%2Fspringbootsecurityauth%2Fentity%2FSecurityUser.java)) class is used to retrieve the user details from the database and provide them to the `AuthenticationManager`.

-### Why do we need the `SecurityUser` class
+#### Why do we need the `SecurityUser` class

 Because we are using `DaoAuthenticationProvider` to authenticate the users, we need to implement the `UserDetails` interface to retrieve the user details from the database.
 Thus, we created the `SecurityUser` class that implements the `UserDetails` interface from Spring Security, which provides the user details to the `AuthenticationManager`.

 We could have used the `User` entity to implements the `UserDetails` interface, but it is not recommended to expose the entity directly to the `AuthenticationManager`.
 The `SecurityUser` class provides a layer of abstraction between the entity and the `AuthenticationManager`.

-## Authorization
+# Authorization

 The authorization mechanism is implemented in the [JwtAuthenticationFilter.java](src%2Fmain%2Fjava%2Fcom%2Fexample%2Fspringbootsecurityauth%2Fsecurity%2FJwtAuthenticationFilter.java) class.